Helen Cattanach: Nursing career

 Having completed her training as a State Registered Nurse, Cattanach's military career began during the hostilities of the Second World War when she joined the Civil Nursing Reserve.
 She became a regular nursing sister in Queen Alexandra's Imperial Military Nursing Service (QAIMNS) in 1946, having spent the period from June 1945 as a reserve in the corps.

-From 1958 Cattanach was posted to the War Office, initially as a Staff Officer with the Army Medical Directorate, and then, in 1961, as the first officer from the Queen Alexandra's Corps to serve in the recruiting branch.
+From 1958 Cattanach was posted to the War Office, initially as a Staff Officer with the Army Medical Directorate and then, in 1961, as the first officer from the Queen Alexandra's Corps to serve in the recruiting branch.
 After fulfilling the recruitment role "with great enthusiasm", she returned to nursing as a ward sister in Hong Kong.
 She was awarded the Royal Red Cross in 1963.

 Cattanach was promoted to matron and served at the British Military Hospital in Münster in 1968 and the Cambridge Military Hospital, Aldershot from 1969.
-Made an Officer of the Venerable Order of Saint John in 1971, she was promoted brigadier and appointed Matron-in-Chief and Director of Army Nursing Services in 1972.
+Made an Officer of the Venerable Order of Saint John in 1971, she was promoted to brigadier and appointed Matron-in-Chief and Director of Army Nursing Services in 1972.
 This was the highest rank available to women in the British Army.
 She was appointed a Companion of the Order of the Bath in the 1976 New Year Honours and advanced to Commander of the Venerable Order of Saint John in 1977, before retiring from the army later that year.

-The National Portrait Gallery, London holds seven photographic portraits of Helen Cattanach in its collection, taken by Bassano on 31 December 1976.
+The National Portrait Gallery, London, holds seven photographic portraits of Helen Cattanach in its collection, taken by Bassano on 31 December 1976.